 Being a vegetarian or a vegan seems to be becoming a trend for many.
-As we scroll through our newsfeeds, we are constantly being bombarded by vegetarian/vegan food videos.
-But, is becoming a vegetarian/vegan beneficial to your health?
+As we scroll through our newsfeeds, we are constantly being bombarded by vegetarian/ vegan food videos.
+But, is becoming either a vegetarian or a vegan beneficial to your health?

 - Evidences have suggested that a plant-based diet can help manage chronic conditions that many of us are living with, such as type 2 diabetes, heart disease, high blood pressure, high blood lipids and cardiovascular diseases.

 - A typical plant-based diet staples include vegetables, fruits, whole grains legumes and nuts and all shown to have protective effects against chronic disease.
 These foods are usually rich in dietary fiber, potassium, magnesium, folic acid, vitamin C and E, and lower in saturated fat, and cholesterol.

 - Weight loss can also be a side effect of switching to a plant-based diet.
 This is because people who adopt a vegetarian/vegan diet tend to be more aware of what they are consuming.
 They also tend to avoid processed food or products high in sugar, salt and calories.

 For more information, read our related article: Health and Sustainable Benefits of Whole Food Plant-Based Diet)

 A plant-based diet is naturally low in calcium, vitamin D, Iron, vitamin B12, and omega 3 fatty acid.
 But, it is possible to avoid these nutrient inadequacy through healthy food choices, and possibly supplements.

 Talk to our nutrition team at Eatology for ideas on what healthy foods to eat every day, as well as receive an assessment on whether you are at risk for any nutrient inadequacy.